openflexo-team/openflexo-technology-adapters/src/site/HowToMakeATA.md

 A TA is composed of a set of Java classes.
 It serves several objectives and therefore is structured as a set of Java packages.
-It is generally defined using Pamela[^t].
+It is generally defined using annotations from FML and Pamela (annotations for serialization / deserialization).

-[^t]: Pamela is java annotation based language offering services similar to beans in plain old Java.

 Let us suppose the TA is for the technology space xx.

+## Overview

 You should structure it around the following packages:

 1) `xx` containing

-    1) The declaring class `XxTechnologyAdapter` defining the TA.
+    1) The declaring class `XXTechnologyAdapter` defining the TA.
 It declares the available model slots, custom types and factories.

-    2) The various model slots, the `YyXxModelSlot` interfaces declaring the accessible TA concepts and the actions to manipulate them.
+    2) The various model slots, the `YyXXModelSlot` interfaces declaring the accessible TA concepts and the actions to manipulate them.

 2) `xx.model` containing the abstractions of the underlying technology and the factory to instanciate them.

 3) `xx.rm` containing the classes that implements the resource management: resource definition, serialization / deserialization, identification...

-4) `xx.fml` containing the definition of the TA concepts and their actions.
+4) `xx.fml` containing the definition of the TA concepts and their actions relying on `xx.model` and `xx.rm`.

 ## Details

-    1) The declaring class `XxTechnologyAdapter` defining the TA.
-It must extends the `TechnologyAdapter` class with the generic parameter `XxTechnologyAdapter`.
-It must declare model slots types and some resource factories.
-A model slot type is declared using the annotation `@@DeclareModelSlots({Yy1XxModelSlot.class,Yy2XxModelSlot.class})` while resource factories are declared by `@@DeclareResourceTypes({XxZzResourceFactory.class})`.
+### The declaring class `XXTechnologyAdapter`

+First you must declare your TA by extending the `TechnologyAdapter` class with the generic parameter `XXTechnologyAdapter`.

+This classe must declare the various model slots types, specific custom types and resource factories using FML annotations.
+A model slot type is declared using the annotation `@@DeclareModelSlots({YyXXModelSlot.class,ZzXXModelSlot.class})`, `@@DeclareTechnologySpecificTypes({...})` is for specific types while resource factories are declared by `@@DeclareResourceFactories({...})`.

 Being a TA requires to define:

 * the name of the TA, method `String getName()`{.java}
 * an identifier for the FML language, method `String getIdentifier()`{.java}
-       * the path to the localization resources (a.k.a dictionnaries) , method `String getLocalizationDirectory()`{.java}, it is often `"FlexoLocalization/XxTechnologyAdapter"`
+* the path to the localization resources (a.k.a dictionnaries) , method `String getLocalizationDirectory()`{.java}, it is often `"FlexoLocalization/XXTechnologyAdapter"`
-       * specify which resource should be ignored [(Sylvain, what for?)]{.todo}, method `<I> boolean isIgnorable(FlexoResourceCenter<I> resourceCenter, I contents)`, it often returns `false`
+* specify which resources should be ignored when presenting all available resources, method `<I> boolean isIgnorable(FlexoResourceCenter<I> resourceCenter, I contents)`, it often returns `false`
 * specify the *binding factory* for the specific types of the TA, this factory is a singleton often defined as a private final static attribute of the TA, method `TechnologyAdapterBindingFactory getTechnologyAdapterBindingFactory()`

-    2) The various model slots, `YyXxModelSlot` interfaces
+### Model slots

+There is two kinds of model slots: the free ones extending `FreeModelSlot` and the type aware ones extending `TypeAwareModelSlot`.
+The former may point to any resource while the latter must point to a typed resource

+## A complete example

+## Advanced usage

+Looking at the available TA helps to discover the various extensions you may need for more complex TA.

-    2) The `XxTechnologyContextManager` extending `TechnologyContextManager<XxTechnologyAdapter>` to manage a context related to a technology.
-It stores the known resources of this technology. [(Sylvain, not sure it is really common?
-Most `XxTechnologyContextManager` seems to do nothing)]{.todo} Pas le cas le plus courant
+Context manager `XXTechnologyContextManager` extending `TechnologyContextManager<XXTechnologyAdapter>` can be defined to manage a context related to a technology.
+It stores the known resources of this technology.
+For example, [(Sylvain, which example?)]{.todo}...